ABOUT —

 People Are Performers.

-The language of the theatre does a far better job of capturing the fact that people are socially connected and always creating things together than psychological terms do.
-For example, social therapeutics views life as a series of stages upon which ensembles (groups, teams) create the millions of scenes (scripted and improvised) of their lives.
-These scenes are created through performing, pretending, playing and improvising.
-Performing—being who we are and “other” than who we are—is vital to our emotional, social and intellectual lives.
-Social therapeutics emphasizes the ensemble activity of creating the performance and in this it differs from psychoanalytic, psychodrama and group dynamic approaches.
-It taps into our capacity to work and play, learn from and teach, and create well with others.
+Social therapeutics approaches life as a series of stages upon which ensembles (groups, teams, families, etc.) create the millions of scripted and improvised “scenes” of their lives.
+These scenes are improvised through performing, pretending, and playing.
+Performing as both who we are and as “the other” is vital to our emotional, social and intellectual lives and development.
+Social therapeutics taps into our capacity to work and play, learn from and teach, and create well with others.

 People Are Improvisers.